Family Friendly Things to do in Duluth MN

 Enger Park and Tower

 The 80-foot Enger Tower is on a site once called Grand Mountain.
-The park and golf course is built on lands donated by West End furniture dealer Bert Egner in 1921.
+The park and golf course are built on lands donated by West End furniture dealer Bert Egner in 1921.

 The Tower was built in his honor.
 Today you can stroll the park and visit the gardens and see the American-Japanese Peace Bell.
 It was a gift from their sister city of Ohara-Isumi.